Ohio curfew to shorten thanks to falling hospitalizations

-The seven-day rolling average of daily new cases in Ohio has risen over the past two weeks from 7,618 on Nov.
-22 to 8,656 on Dec.
-6, according to an Associated Press analysis of data provided by The COVID Tracking Project.
+The seven-day rolling average of daily new coronavirus cases in Ohio did not increase over the past two weeks, going from 8,276 new cases per day on Jan.
+12 to 5,266 new cases per day on Jan.
+26, according to an Associated Press analysis of data provided by The COVID Tracking Project.